hallski/MogKit/README.md

 ```

 ### Non-collection use cases
 Using MogKit isn't limited to containers implementing `NSFastEnumeration`.
 You can easily make use of it to add composable transformation to anything where you want to transform a set of values.
-Here is an example adding a `-mog_transform:` method to `RACStream` (from [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa)) in order to apply the passed in transducer to all values on the stream.
+Here is an example adding a `-mog_transform:` method to `RACStream` (from [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa)) in order to apply the passed in transformation to all values on the stream.
 This can be used instead of chaining a several of RACStreams built in transformations.

 ```objective-c
 @implementation RACStream (MogKit)